Goorakh/RiskOfChaos/README.md

 * Distant Camera: Moves the camera further away from the player, lasts 90 seconds
 * No Healthbars: Hides all health bars, lasts 60 seconds
 * Add Random Item Corruption Rule: Gives the "corruption" behaviour of void items to a random pair of items.
 Lasts for the rest of the run.
+* Increase Player Level: Gives additional levels to all players (+5 by default, configurable)
 </details>

 <hr>